DoTheEvo/ansible-arch/README.md

     * paccache - weekly clearing of pacman cache
     * reflector - weekly update of mirrorlist - !!change the country codes!!
     * logrotate - if need to prevent logs from growing
-* check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services
+* check if running in a virtual machine and if detects vmware, hyperv, virtualbox or XCPNG, then install and enable supporting services
 * network setup changes
   * change systemd network config, using mac insted of interface name, this avoids issues on hardware changes
   * disable DNSSEC that was enabled in september 2025
-  *
 * install micro text editor, copy config, keybinds, syntax highlight set micro as the default editor in `.bashrc`